FusionAuth/fusionauth-site/site/docs/v1/tech/guides/lambda.md

 {% include docs/_image.liquid src="/assets/img/docs/guides/lambda/updated-lambda.png" alt="Update lambda" class="img-fluid bottom-cropped" width="1200" figure=false %}

 ### CLI Limitations

 The Node CLI allows you only to create, retrieve, and update lambdas.
-You can delete a lambda that is not in use by an application with `lambda:delete`, but there is no way to link or unlink a lambda with an application without using the admin UI, API, or a client library.
+You can delete a lambda that is not in use by an application with `lambda:delete`.
+The way to link or unlink a lambda with an application is through the admin UI, API, or a client library.
 For example, to link a lambda with an application in the Typescript client library, you could use code similar to the following.

 ```ts
 const request: ApplicationRequest = { "application": { "lambdaConfiguration": {accessTokenPopulateId: "f3b3b547-7754-452d-8729-21b50d111505"} };